Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-documents/README.md

 - IDE -environment: VSCode.

 - Service: Softala.
-The accounts and permissions were given by Haaga-Helia University of Applied Sciences.
+The accounts and credentials were given by Haaga-Helia University of Applied Sciences.

 - Backend: Java and Spring boot.